Make sure that user accounts that you plan to use have permissions described in the following sections:

 To back up Oracle databases, make sure the account specified on the Oracle tab has been granted SYSDBA privileges.
 You can use either the same account that was specified at the Specify Guest Processing Settings step if such an account is a member of the ORA_DBA group for a Windows-based VM and OSASM, OSDBA and OINSTALL groups for a Linux-based VM, or you can use, for example, the SYS Oracle account or any other Oracle account that has been granted SYSDBA privileges.

-To back up Microsoft SQL databases of the Microsoft SharePoint Server:
+To back up Microsoft SQL databases of the Microsoft SharePoint Server, the account must have the same privileges as that of Veeam Explorer for Microsoft SQL Server.

 Consider the following general requirements when choosing a user account for transactionally consistent backups: